ivan-vishniakou/differentiable-adaptive-optics/README.md

 # differentiable-adaptive-optics
 Source code and supplementary materials for the publication

-This is a placeholder, to be published
+This is a placeholder, full source code to be published after peer review.